Hilal-Tapan/browser-technologies-2223/README.md

 ***

+## Server side
+If local storage is not an option for storing data on the client side, a server-side solution is necessary.
+Here's a step-by-step plan for implementing such a solution:

+Choose a server-side technology: Depending on your requirements and familiarity, you can choose from several server-side technologies such as PHP, Node.js, Ruby on Rails, Django, Flask, etc.

+1. Set up a server: You will need to set up a server to run your chosen technology.
+You can use a cloud-based server such as AWS, Azure, or Google Cloud, or you can set up a local development server using software such as XAMPP, WAMP, or MAMP.

+2. Create a database: You will need to create a database to store your data.
+Depending on your server-side technology, you can use a SQL or NoSQL database such as MySQL, PostgreSQL, MongoDB, etc.

+3. Connect to the database: You will need to connect to the database from your server-side code.
+This involves configuring the connection settings and using a database driver or ORM.

+4. Create server-side endpoints: You will need to create endpoints (API routes) on the server-side that the client-side can use to send and receive data.
+This involves creating functions or methods that handle HTTP requests and interact with the database.

+5. Send data from client-side: On the client-side, you will need to send data to the server-side using AJAX or fetch requests.
+This involves creating functions that construct the request and handle the response from the server.

+6. Receive data on the client-side: On the client-side, you will need to receive data from the server-side using AJAX or fetch requests.
+This involves creating functions that handle the response from the server and update the UI accordingly.

+7. Secure your application: You will need to secure your application against common vulnerabilities such as SQL injection, cross-site scripting (XSS), cross-site request forgery (CSRF), etc.

+8. Test and deploy: You will need to test your application thoroughly to ensure that it works as expected.
+Once you are satisfied, you can deploy your application to a production server.

+Overall, implementing a server-side solution requires a solid understanding of server-side technologies, databases, and web development concepts.
+It may also require knowledge of specific programming languages and frameworks.

+***

 ## Goals
 * you learn what Progressive enhancement is and how you can apply it.
 * you learn to research, test and implement Browser Technologies as an enhancement.